 Work first started in September 2009 when the process to file a series of Right to Information applications ('Freedom of Information' in U.S) began.
 Around one hundred and twenty four RTI applications were filed in total, between 1st October 2009 and 6th November 2009 with the Ministry of Environment and Forests, the Prime Minister's Office, Ministry of Power, Planning Commission and with several other public authorities.
 For more information, see the section on Right to Information.

-Climate Revolution's RTI initiative is only one of the several initiatives planned.
-These have not yet been publicly announced.
+The RTI initiative is only a small component of several initiatives planned.

 Climate Revolution Initiative is led by Manu Sharma.
 Manu is a climate activist and renewable energy expert.
 He has worked with India's leading non-profits engaged in the area of climate change and as an independent renewable energy consultant.
 He founded Green-India, online community of energy professionals, in 2006 (now part of Climate Revolution) and has delivered talks at conferences and workshops on climate change and renewable energy.
 He has been featured in news media on a few occasions: (BBC radio, June 2008; NewsX Television, July 2009; and Reuters, June 2010).

 We are engaging in discussions with several leaders in related fields to lend their support to Climate Revolution Initiative.
 These include prominent scientists, leading experts and others who have demonstrated exceptional insight, passion, and leadership within their respective fields and beyond; and have consistently inspired us, some for the past several decades, with their vision of an alternative world.